pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 > *If no label shows up within 3 days, please reach out to Vix Hsieh.

-Download the label from JIRA and update the JIRA ticket status from 'To Do' to 'In Progress'.
+Download the label from JIRA and update the JIRA issue status from 'To Do' to 'In Progress'.
 ![[Pasted image 20231208001612.png]]

 Use the macro <u>Return Label</u> and forward all related information & return labels (attached to the email) to the customer.

-Ensure that the content in the macro corresponds accurately with the ticket subject for the correct RMA number.
+Ensure that the content in the macro corresponds accurately with the Zendesk ticket subject for the correct RMA number.

 Submit as ‘Pending’.
 ![[Pasted image 20231208000302.png]]